guosyjlu/DS-Agent/README.md

 Then, run the script shell and replace the configuration --llm by mixtral.

+## Frequently Asked Questions

+### Q1.
+How to calculate the best rank and mean rank of the evaluated agents?
+**A1.** Assume there are two agents A and B. Given a data science task, both agents perform 5 random trials to build models.
+Then, we use the predefined evaluation metric to evaluate the built model in the testing set.
+As such, we can rank these ten built models via the evaluation results.
+> Assume the models built by Agent A attains the rank [1,3,5,7,9], and the models built by Agent B attains the rank [2,4,6,8,10].

+As such, MeanRank(A)=mean([1,3,5,7,9])=5, BestRank(A)=min([1,3,5,7,9])=1.
+Similarly, MeanRank(B)=6, BestRank(B)=2.

 ## Cite

 Please consider citing our paper if you find this work useful: